nefanov/cot/README.md

 ## Modules

+### standalone

+Self-developed auto-tuning environment without any dependencies from (but inspired by) CompilerGym (see the readme in /standalone dir)

 ### odg_tools

 Tools for manipulation with order-dependency graphs (ODG), which are frequently used in compiler phase-ordering task for subsequences of optimizing passes construction